Now Reading

 Shorten Your Trial Periods

-How often do you see full 30 day trial periods from SaaS companies trying to promote their product?
+How often do you see full 30-day trial periods from SaaS companies trying to promote their product?

 They’re everywhere.
 And it’s understandable.
 Having such a long trial period can be a hook to draw in more signups and potential customers.
 However, it’s important to look at the bigger picture here.
 Your customers aren’t really “trying” your service for 30 days.
 It’s likely they’ve come to you seeking a solution to their problem, your service solves their problem, and within a short time frame, they’ve already decided whether or not to become a paying customer!

-Setting your trial periods to say, a week, would force your potentials to make their decision quicker and instill a sense of urgency.
+Setting your trial periods to, say, a week would force your potentials to make their decision quicker and instill a sense of urgency.

 Will you scare away some potentials?
 Possibly.
-The thing is, paying customers should be more important to you than people who sign up and then ghost on you when it’s time to pay up.
+The thing is, paying customers should be more important to you than people who sign up and then ghost you when it's time to pay up.

-Just look at KashFlow
+Just look at KashFlow.

-While not a blanket solution for every SaaS company, most companies should look into shortening their trial periods as a way to separate the paying customers from those who have no interest in purchasing their service.
+While not a blanket solution for every SaaS company, most companies should look into shortening their trial periods as a way to separate paying customers from those who have no interest in purchasing their service.

 Optimize Your Email Campaigns